You asked, and we listened! Here are answers to the most commonly asked questions about dairy foods.

 Some people choose Greek yogurt because of the thicker and more tart taste.
 Greek yogurt also contains about twice the protein and 14% less lactose (naturally occurring sugar) than regular yogurt, although this can vary depending on the brand.
 While regular yogurt has about 15% more calcium than Greek yogurt.
 So, choose whichever yogurt you prefer — they’re both healthy options!

 Do you have more questions about dairy foods?
-Comment below!
+Comment below or ask an expert!